-Susi Bellamy creates vibrant interior collections in her studio – all inspired by her time living in Florence.
-Susi Bellamy is an ex-Conde Nast fashion editor with a love for colour, texture, and composition that crosses over the boundaries of fashion and art, into interiors.
-Susi was a practising artist in the years after leaving the fashion world and was inspired to create a collection after creating an abstract painting in a square frame.
+Susi Bellamy creates vibrant interior collections in her studio inspired by her time living in Florence.
+Susi is an ex-Conde Nast fashion editor with a love for colour, texture, and composition that crosses over the boundaries of fashion and art, into interiors.
+She was a practicing artist in the years after leaving the fashion world and was inspired to create a collection after creating an abstract painting in a square frame.

 Since creating her first capsule collection of cushions, she has gone on to expand her range into wallpapers, fabrics, and lampshades – with plans to diversify even further as her designs gain worldwide recognition.